 Step 8: Export it!

+There are other product photography optimization points aside from just how the image looks.
 Since you’re going to be using this image on a web listing, you’ll need to export a properly compressed image.
 This won’t make your image look any different, but it will reduce the size of your image dramatically, allowing for much faster loading on your website.
 To do this, select File > Export > Save for Web (Legacy).
 Menu selections pictured above.

 A new options box will open asking you to choose how you want your image to export.
 Start with JPEG High as your default preset.
 From there you can adjust the Quality slider and image size.
 For image size I use 2000 x 2000 which satisfies product photography requirements for most online marketplaces including Amazon and eBay.
 Next you’ll want to bring the Quality slider down while keeping an eye on the magnified image.
 Bring the slider to just before the point where you begin to notice loss of image quality, or to the point where you are happy with the size of the exported image (in the lower left of the options box pictured above).
 Click Save.